Information Technology and Globalization since 1845

 Chapter 4: Telematics and the Post-war International Order

-The post-war international political economy that existed up until the late 1960s can be broadly characterized as being caused by the attempt to extend the logic of national industro-militarism in a global context.
+McMahon 01 chaps 31/7/02 1:25 pm Page 75 4.
+Telematics and the post-war international order The post-war international political economy that existed up until the late 1960s can be broadly characterized as being caused by the attempt to extend the logic of national industro-militarism in a global context.
 One aspect of this system was the reconstruction of an international liberal order under US hegemony; but another aspect was the sustained industro-military confrontation between this structure and the Soviet Union and other socialist states.
 The US, the European countries and Japan were to form a central capitalist industro-military core which would confront socialism militarily and ideologically, and deal with other non-core regions as changing economic and political interests dictated.
 Nation states were still the key institutional structures in this new order, but they were typically organized into larger transnational politico-military formations at specific levels through US, and to a lesser extent, Soviet hegemonic power.1 As well as through politico-military cooperation, international order within the non-socialist world was to be maintained through the Bretton Woods financial system, foreign (often military) aid from the rich nations to the poor, and a raft of more or less international organizations, most importantly those associated with the United Nations.
 Behind all these things, however, stood the irrefutable material power of the US industro-military system.
 The strong US dollar and effective US control of the IMF and World Bank formed the central operational condition of the Bretton Woods system.
-Foreign aid, necessary to get the international economy up and running again, such as the Marshall Plan, was achieved basically by the reallocation...
+Foreign aid, necessary to get the international...

 You are not authenticated to view the full text of this chapter or article.